-What is a black-box penetration test, and how come many people get it wrong?
+What is a black-box penetration test, and why do many people get it wrong?
 What is a white-box pentest, and how is it different from a black-box?
-What is gray-box testing: a point on a spectrum between black and white or a combination of two?
-I bet you do not know the correct answers to all of these questions.
-But do not worry: no one does.
+What is gray-box testing: something in between black-box and white-box or a combination of two?
+I bet you do not have correct answers to these questions, but do not worry: no one does.

 Why do we even have a question?